-"Landscape" or "Landscaping" means any vegetation, mulches, irrigation systems, and any site amenities, such as, street furniture, decorative paving, fences, and lighting (excluding public utility street and area lighting), as defined in Rule Chapter 14-40.003, Florida Administrative Code, Highway Beautification and Landscape Management.
+"Landscape" or "Landscaping" means any vegetation, mulches, irrigation systems, and any site amenities, such as, street furniture, specialty paving, tree grates, walls, planters, fountains, fences, and lighting (excluding public utility street and area lighting), as defined in Rule Chapter 14-40.003, Florida Administrative Code, Highway Beautification and Landscape Management.
 Community Identification Structures are also considered landscape site amenities and are discussed in Section 9.4.

 Landscape plans should be designed to complement and enhance the natural and manmade environment.
-This may include irrigation systems and site amenities such as street furniture and decorative pavement, fences, and lights.
+This may include irrigation systems and site amenities such as street furniture and specialty pavement, tree grates, walls, planters, fountains, fences, and lights.
 To the extent practical, plans should consider the following elements:

 - 1. Conservation of natural roadside growth (vegetation) and scenery. - 2.
 Relocation of existing vegetation. - 3.
-Selective clearing and thinning. - 4.
+Selective clearing and thinning of existing vegetation. - 4.
 Natural regeneration and succession of native plants. - 5.
 Plants purchased from Florida based nurseries. - 6.
 Large plants (plants equivalent or larger than those grown in 5 gallon containers) with combined value of 50% or more of the estimated value of all plants specified in the plans. - 7.
-Florida native plants. - 8.
-Plant selection and placement that minimizes roadside maintenance requirements. - 9.
-Plant selection and placement that reduces stormwater runoff volume and velocity. - 10.
-Plant selection and placement that promotes water conservation. - 11.
-Reclaimed water for irrigation. - 12.
-Recycled and recyclable materials. - 13.
-Plant selection and placement that minimizes impacts to natural areas.
+Florida native plants with known provenance (original source of plants stock) to be as close to planting site as possible. - 8.
+Plant selection and placement that: - a. improves safety (e.g., reducing headlight glare, reducing worker exposure, discouraging midblock pedestrian crossing, etc.) - b. preserves visibility of signage - c. minimizes roadside maintenance requirements - d. reduces stormwater runoff volume and velocity

+- e. promotes water conservation

+- f. minimizes impacts to natural areas

+- g. minimizes soil erosion

+- h. avoids conflicts with existing and proposed above and below ground utilities

+- 9. Reclaimed water for irrigation.

+- 10. Recycled and recyclable materials.